About Me

 My belief is that art has the power to change the world, and with the performing arts, this happens one audience member at a time.
 Each production carries with it the ability to strike a deep, emotional chord.
 Sometimes change happens slowly, on a subconscious or unconscious level, but that potential for individual-to-societal change is always there.

-My most up to date CV can be found here.
+My most up to date acting resume can be found here.

 A photo of me from my first theatrical production, where I played the role of Bruno in Roald Dahl’s The Witches